ArtHitParade

 Coins 1870-99

-Bored from the artistic mediocrity of US gold coins, President Roosevelt commissions in January 1906 the sculptor Augustus Saint-Gaudens to prepare a new design inspired by the high relief of the antique Greek coins that they both admired in the collections of the Smithsonian.
+The result pleased that stubborn President.
+He commissions in January 1906 Saint-Gaudens to prepare a new design inspired by the high relief of the antique Greek coins that they both admired in the collections of the Smithsonian.

 Experienced in the design of medals, Saint-Gaudens knows nothing about industrial production.
 The conduct of the project will be marked by his bad relationship with Chief Engraver Charles Barber.